- Use Cases

 After a significant amount of time monitoring visitor and staff patterns, conclusions about foot traffic can be drawn.
 If IT staff are noticing that visitors regularly congregate near a hallway where patients pass through frequently, the hospital can proactively send personnel to divert crowds and mitigate any issue or delay transporting the patients.

-Indoor Positioning Analytics (IPA) have the potential to make a meaningful impact in modern healthcare settings, allowing facilities to better track assets and personnel, improve workflow and deliver better safety and security while cutting costs and bolstering the bottom line.
+Indoor Intelligence has the potential to make a meaningful impact in modern healthcare settings, allowing facilities to better track assets and personnel, improve workflow and deliver better experiences, safety and security while cutting costs and bolstering the bottom line.

 Soumya Das is CMO of Inpixon, a provider of data analytics and location-based solutions and services.